dekobon/clamav-mirror/README.md

 This project is intended to be a collection of stand-alone tools and unified components that allow for the easy install of a private ClamAV signature mirror.

+## Requirements

+You will need to have the ClamAV utility `sigtool` installed on your system in order to use any of the included components.
+ClamAV version 0.99.2 has been verified as working.

 ## Components

 ### sigupdate